yugabyte/yugabyte-db/docs/content/latest/api/ycql/ddl_create_table.md

 ### *tablets_properties*

-- The `WITH TABLETS = <num>` clause specifies the number of tablets to be used for the specified YCQL table.
+- The `TABLETS = <num>` property specifies the number of tablets to be used for the specified YCQL table.
 For an example, see [Create CDC table specifying number of tablets](#create-cdc-table-specifying-number-of-tablets).

 {{< note title="Note" >}}